vyos/vyos-documentation/docs/configuration/interfaces/tunnel.rst

 tunnels to fail to come up correctly include ACL or Firewall configurations that are discarding IP protocol 47 or blocking your source/destination traffic.

-**1. Confirm IP connectivity between tunnel local-ip and remote-ip:**
+**1. Confirm IP connectivity between tunnel source-address and remote:**

 .. code-block:: none